expo/expo/CONTRIBUTING.md

   - You transpiled the TypeScript with `yarn build` in the directory of whichever package you modified.
   - Run `yarn lint --fix` to fix the formatting of the code.
 Ensure that `yarn lint` succeeds without errors or warnings.
   - Run `yarn test` to ensure all existing tests pass for that package, along with any new tests you would've written.
+  - Run `swiftlint --fix` to fix most iOS code formatting, but be aware that it doesn't warn about issues requiring manual changes.
+Ensure that `swiftlint` succeeds without errors or warnings.
   - All `console.log`s or commented out code blocks are removed! :]
 - If you edited the `docs/`:
   - Any change to the current SDK version should also be in the unversioned copy as well.
 Example: